Toxblh/MTMR-presets/README.md

 - Telegram, Google Translator, Music Controls, Yandex Music, Currency (RUB to USD), Yandex Weather, CPU, Battery, ivisible "Exit MTMR" button

 Instructions about Yandex Music and Telegram:
-- Download [Yandex Music Unofficial](https://yandex-music.juvs.dev) and any Telegram
+- Download [Yandex Music Unofficial](https://yandex-music.juvs.dev) and Telegram client
 - Right-click the Dock icon of this Apps, then select Options and choose All Desktops in the submenu